tc39/notes/meetings/2019-06/june-5.md

 DD: These are not dueling slide decks.
 We saw builtin modules proposal, thought we need to talk about this.

-LBR: like to see 2 diff proposals, so we can extract better max/min on both.
+LEO: like to see 2 diff proposals, so we can extract better max/min on both.
 More constructive discussion in last presentation if I knew about this.
 Coordination here has failed.

 AVK: what was presented before was the infra, this is for namespaces alongside that for governance, not conflicting.

 DD: Want to apologize if messed up on the ordering.
 We're sorry.

-LBR: No need to apologize.
+LEO: No need to apologize.
 If I knew about this would have a diff perspective discussing builtin modules.

 DE: Next steps: would be great to having you all participating.
 Seems interesting for collaboration.
 Would be great to hear more from builtin modules champions.